Expo '70

 The Expo was designed by Japanese architect Kenzō Tange, assisted by 12 other Japanese architects.
 Bridging the site along a north–south axis was the Symbol Zone.
 Planned on three levels, it was primarily a social space with a unifying space frame roof.

 The Expo attracted international attention for the extent to which unusual artworks and designs by Japanese avant-garde artists were incorporated into the overall plan and individual national and corporate pavilions.
-The most famous of these artworks is artist Tarō Okamoto's iconic Tower of the Sun, which still remains on the site today.
+The most famous of these artworks is artist Tarō Okamoto's iconic Tower of the Sun, which remains on the site.

 Background

 Osaka was chosen as the site for the 1970 World Exposition by the Bureau International des Expositions (BIE) in 1965.
 330 hectares in the Senri Hills outside Osaka had been earmarked for the site and a Theme Committee under the chairmanship of Seiji Kaya was formed.
 Kenzo Tange and Uzo Nishiyama were appointed to produce the master plan for the Expo.
 The main theme would be Progress and Harmony for Mankind.
 Tange invited 12 other architects to elucidate designs for elements within the master plan.
 These architects included: Arata Isozaki for the Festival Plaza mechanical, electrical and electronic installations; and Kiyonori Kikutake for the Landmark Tower.